Z'EV

 In 1983, critic Roy Sablosky wrote: "Z'EV doesn't just break the rules, he changes them."
 Journalist Louis Morra wrote in 1983: "Z'EV is a consummate example of contemporary performance art, as well as modern composition and theater." and, "Z'EV realizes many of modernist art's ultimate goals: primitivism, improvisation, multi-media/conjunction of art forms, the artist as direct creator."

 His work with text and sound was influenced by Kabbalah, as well as African, Afro-Caribbean and Indonesian music and culture.
 He studied Ewe music, Balinese gamelan, and Indian tala.

 Career

 From 1959 to 1965, he studied drumming with Arnie Frank, then Chuck Flores and then Art Anton at Drum City in Van Nuys, California.

 In 1963, he abandoned Judaism and began his lifelong relationship with world religions and esoteric systems.

-From 1966 to 1969, he performed in a jazz rock band with Carl Stone and James Stewart.
+From 1966 to 1969, he performed in a jazz rock band with electronic composer Carl Stone and James Stewart.
 After auditioning for Frank Zappa's Bizarre Records, the band ceased activities and both he and Stone began attending the California Institute of the Arts.

 After studying at CalArts from 1969 to 1970, he began producing works using the name S. Weisser, primarily concentrating on visual and sound poetries.